univention/ucsschool-kelvin-rest-api/doc/docs/known-issues.rst

 .. _Python UDM REST API Client: https://github.com/univention/python-udm-rest-api-client

-Creating schools does not work on single servers
+Creating schools does not work in single server environments
 ------------------------------------------------
 A bug exists for this, see `Bug 55506 – POST /school" does not work on singleserver`_.